dexie/dexie-website/docs/DexieErrors/Dexie.AbortError.md

 ### Description

 Happens when the transaction was aborted.
 When this happens, it can be a result of an earlier uncaught exception that made the transaction abort.
 It will also happen when calling [Transaction.abort()](/docs/Transaction/Transaction.abort()).
 To find out more about the abort reason, try look in the console log for earlier exceptions to see the reason behind it.

+**NOTICE!** When catching AbortError, always inspect the property `inner` to gain more information about the reason why the transaction was aborted.

 ### Sample using Promise.catch()